Jaee-C/dino-run/reports/lava-shader/lava-shader.md

     ...
 }
 ```
+2 caustics of different colours (one darker than the other) and offsetted positions were used to create an illusion of depth.

 ### Final Colour
-The final colour is constructed by essentially combining the foam, caustics and lava colour.
+The final colour  of each pixel is constructed by essentially combining the foam, caustics and lava colour.
 ```c#
 float4 frag(vertOut v): SV_Target
 {